The University of Sussex is pleased to offer the Morris and Bessie Emanuel PhD Scholarship for the academic year 2020-21.

 - Eligible Course or Subjects: PhD degree in Jewish studies.

-- Eligibility Criteria: The recipient of this application will be enrolled in the doctoral programme in the School of History, Art History and Philosophy at the University of Sussex.
+- Eligibility Criteria: The recipient of this scholarship will be enrolled in the doctoral programme in the School of History, Art History and Philosophy at the University of Sussex.

 How to Apply

-- How to Apply: If you want to apply for the opportunity scheme, then you must take admission at the University of Sussex.
+- How to Apply: If you want to apply for the scholarship scheme, then you must take admission at the University of Sussex.

 - Supporting Documents: Applicants must include: